directus-labs/guest-authoring/ai-in-directus-flows/index.md

 ### No turning back

 While Directus Flows are powerful enough to develop an entire game engine with no code, it still does have some limitations that we need to be conscious of while planning our data flow.
-One such limitation is that flows only allow branching to and from one input or 2 outputs (success or failure).
+One such limitation is that flows only allow branching to and from one input and 2 outputs (success or failure).
 If we are not careful this can result in the need for duplicated operations within our flows.

 Let’s take the example of creating our end game state.
 Ideally this would mean our game engine flow changes only slightly from this: